City break in London: What you need to see in one day is written by Kristoffer Føns.

 The other side of the Thames

 Cross the Thames via Westminster Bridge and you stand at the foot of the London Eye.
-Here I would recommend that you make the first stop of the day and take the ride around the huge Ferris wheel where you will be pampered with an epic view of London skyline and get a magnificent experience added to your city break.
+Here I would recommend that you make the first stop of the day and take the ride around the huge Ferris wheel where you will be pampered with an epic view of London skyline and add a magnificent experience to your city break in London.

 Truly right next to the London Eye you can board a sightseeing boat sailing east along the Thames.
 It is quite special to see London from the 'seaside', where you can study the city's many different buildings in peace.